G-Just/G-Just/README.md

 - Proficient in fundamental web development languages and technologies including HTML, CSS, JavaScript, and PHP, including libraries/frameworks such as Laravel and React.js.
 - Understanding of database systems and management using MySQL.
 - Familiarity with version control systems such as Git.
-- Alacrity to learn and adapt to new technologies.
+- Ability to learn and adapt to new technologies.
 - Strong problem-solving skills and attention to detail.

 I’m currently working on this page.
 [Movie rating website](https://github.com/G-Just/Laravel-movie-V2) :
- - Website for my friends and I to add our watched content ( movies / series / anime / etc.) and rate it for future reference (rewatching or finding something highly rated to watch next).
+ - Website for my friends and me to add our watched content ( movies / series / anime / etc.) and rate it for future reference (rewatching or finding something highly rated to watch next).

 ## Contact me